 Is Japan Expensive?
-Our 2 weeks to Japan cost
+Our 2 weeks to Japan cost in 2024

 Is Japan expensive?
 Yes, Japan is an expensive country, but not when you compare it to other Western countries.
+The weak yen also makes Japan a favourite destination in 2024.

-"How much does a trip to Japan cost?" - is one of the most asked questions by eager visitors who have Japan on the bucket list.
+“How much does a trip to Japan cost?” – is one of the most asked questions by eager visitors who have Japan on their bucket list.
 Every trip to Japan will come with a different price tag based on the type of travel you enjoy.

-We know how much Japan costs because we visited on numerous occasions and spent 3 months there.
-We can tell you that you can definitely visit Japan on a budget to reduce the overall cost of the trip.
+You can definitely visit Japan on a budget to reduce the overall cost of the trip.
 From going to capsule hotels to spending just a few dollars per meal, you can absolutely enjoy Japan on a budget.

 Japan has a reputation for being one of the most expensive countries in the world.
 In a sense, it's true, Japan is by no means a cheap country, but if you budget well, a trip to Japan can cost you less than you initially thought.